Crookwell

 Crookwell features high concentrations of lone person households, with a lower-than-average median household size

-Family households account for 66.8% of all households, including 22.4% couples with children, 33.4% couples without children, and 10.6% single parent families.
-Non-family households constitute the remaining 33.2%, with lone person households at 32.2% and group households making up 0.6%.
-The median household size is 2.2 people, which is smaller than the average of 2.4 in the Rest of NSW.
+Family households constitute 66.8% of all households, including 22.4% couples with children, 33.4% couples without children, and 10.6% single parent families.
+Non-family households comprise the remaining 33.2%, with lone person households at 32.2% and group households making up 0.6% of the total.
+The median household size is 2.2 people, which is smaller than the Regional NSW average of 2.4.

 Frequently Asked Questions - Households